YiningJenny/A.C.E_Docs/Journal.md

 - [Unique texture in blender](https://www.youtube.com/watch?v=lAnUI-eTefE)
 - [Blender how to export FBX with texture](https://www.youtube.com/watch?v=kEP34CbPWUo)
 - [Import model with texture into Unity](https://www.cgtrader.com/tutorials/1542-importing-an-fbx-file-into-unity-with-textures)

-# Week 5 - ideation and concept
+# Week 5 - art style and interview
-- Defining the art style， detailing project plan
+- Defining the art style，detailing project plan
+- Confirm the hieroglyphs we want to use in game, and chose one of three modelling styles that suited us.

+## 9th May
+- I interview some tutors and friends who does't know Chinese words, and get conclusions like below:
+> Suan made a lot of Chinese friends and started focusing on Chinese idols recently, so she really wanted to learn Chinese.
+But she finds Chinese characters confusing because they are so sophisticated.
+She thinks hieroglyphics help to memorize Chinese characters.
+> Lieven's brother lives in China for decades, but he finds it difficult to remember Chinese words without using them continuously.
+He believes that understanding the evolution of Chinese characters through hieroglyphics is a very effective way to memorize them.

-## 10th May （待补充）
+## 10th May
-- 确定要建模的字
-- 确定游戏流程
-- 确定美术风格
+- Comfirm the art style and flow of our game.

 # Week 6 - Arduino and Unity Exploration
 - Determining the final output model for the project, identifying test and filming locations and purchasing materials
 - Beginning of Arduino and Unity exploring.